Dying broke is not something that a Middle Class Guy like me or you would normally aspire to.

 In this respect, they hit the nail on the head.
 I always request receipts and do my best to check them off once per month when our bank statement comes out, but Pollan and Levine are right.
 Between me and my wife, we typically charge over $3,000 per month for groceries, gasoline, take-out food, ATM withdrawals and typical purchases made by every American family.

-It sure is less painful to spend $100 at the movies when you swipe everything on your card, or spend $200 on groceries at Target or Mariano’s.
+It sure is less painful to spend $100 at the movies or spend $200 on groceries at Target or Mariano’s when you swipe everything on your card.

 The instant gratification, painless and convenient way to pay does make us more likely to spend more.
 What makes this dangerous is that they anesthetize you to the pain of spending, and like any painkiller, they are both habit forming and constantly require greater doses to get the same effect.